 The birth of a child should be a wonderful occasion, but for too many families, it can be the beginning of heartbreaking trauma.
 When a child comes into the world with a birth injury, the family naturally wants to understand what went wrong.
-If those injuries were the result of medical malpractice, the parents may be able to seek justice in court.
+If those injuries were the result of medical malpractice, the parents may be able to seek justice in a Chicago court.

 The birth injury attorneys of Hale & Monico are here for you.
 Our compassionate team will review the facts surrounding your child’s birth injury and determine whether negligence is to blame.
 We fight to hold medical professionals liable when they commit medical malpractice.